Woman with a crown, looking at herself in a mirror. how to deal with selfish people

 Not taking five seconds to text you back all day “because they were busy” implies that your needs are actually secondary to theirs, in their mind.
 Pay attention to that, especially early on.

 A great way to test someone’s generosity vs. tendency towards selfishness is to say no to them when they ask you for something.
 A generous and empathetic person will understand and respect your boundaries.
-A selfish person will likely get upset, “hurt” or even angry with you.
+A selfish person will likely get upset, “hurt” or even angry with you, and they may try to step over your boundaries.

 A fantastic and very reliable way to prune self-centered people from your life is to get good at saying no. Expect that they’ll get mad at you, and stay the course.